terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/ApplicationLayer.txt

    :header-rows: 1
    :widths: 10 90

-   * - Sr.No.
+   * - Sr. No.
      - Description
    * - | (1)
      - | Specify the portion to be extracted as path variable in the value of \ ``@RequestMapping``\  annotation.
 Specify path variable in "{variable name}" format.
        | For example, 2 path variables such as  ``"id"`` and ``"version"`` are specified.
    * - | (2)
      - | Specify variable name of path variable in \ ``@PathVariable``\  annotation.
        | For example, when the URL ``"sample/hello/aaaa/1"`` is accessed, the string ``"aaaa"`` is passed to argument "id".
    * - | (3)
      - | Value attribute of ``@PathVariable``\  annotation can be omitted.
 When it is omitted, the argument name is considered as the request parameter name.
-       | For example, when the URL ``"sample/hello/aaaa/1"`` is accessed, value ``"1"`` is passed to argument "version".
+       | In the above example, when the URL ``"sample/hello/aaaa/1"`` is accessed, value ``"1"`` is passed to argument "version".
-       | However, if value attribute is omitted,
+       | However, in this method compilation needs to be done by specifying either of:

-       * \ ``-g``\  option (mode for generate debug information)
+       * \ ``-g``\  option (mode to output debug information)
-       * Java8's \ ``-parameters``\  option (mode for generate metadata of the reflection on the method parameters)
+       * \ ``-parameters``\  option added from Java8 (mode to generate metadata for reflection in the method parameters)

-       there is a need to compile with specifying either.

  .. note::
     Binding argument can be of any data type other than string.
 In case of different data type, \ ``org.springframework.beans.TypeMismatchException``\  is thrown and default response is 400 (Bad Request).
     For example, when the URL ``"sample/hello/aaaa/v1"`` is accessed, an exception is thrown since ``"v1"`` cannot be converted into Integer type.

  .. warning::
-    When omitting the value attribute of ``@PathVariable``\ annotation, the application to be deployed must be compiled with \ ``-g``\  option or Java8's \ ``-parameters``\  option.
+    When omitting the value attribute of ``@PathVariable``\  annotation, the application to be deployed needs to be compiled by specifying \ ``-g``\  option or \ ``-parameters``\  option which is added from Java8.
-    Compiling with those option has possibility of an impact on memory and performance, since information or processing required for debugging is inserted to the class after compiling.
+    When these options are specified, there is a likely impact on memory and processing performance since information or processing required for debugging gets appended to the class after compilation.
-    Basically, explicitly specifying the value attribute is recommended.
+    Basically, it is recommended to explicitly specify the value attribute.

 |